MAN-01 Ketryx Lifecycle Management

 5.2.2.
 Default Approval Rules

-By default, the following Approval Rules are defined for configuration items of the respective type.
-For each Group, at least one approval is required.
+By default, the following Approval Steps are defined for configuration items of the respective type.
+Each Approval Step is based on one of the default Groups, and at least one approval is required for each step.
 Unless otherwise noted, items of the respective type have an Item Assignee who also needs to approve.
-These default Approval Rules can be changed by a user with the proper permissions in the Approval rules page under a project's Settings tab.
+These default Approval Rules/Steps can be changed by a user with the proper permissions in the Approval rules page under a project's Settings tab.

 1. Requirement: R&D Leads, Quality Managers, Product Managers